 Types of Sleeping Bag

 Sleeping kit comes in a range of shapes and sizes, so which one do you need?
 Below you’ll find descriptions explaining the benefits of each popular style.

-These one of the most popular shapes on the market and with good reason too.
-Whether you’re looking for summer, winter or even expedition kit for sub-zero temperatures – mummy sleeping bags always perform well.
+These are one of the most popular shapes on the market and with good reason too.
+Whether you’re looking for summer, winter or even expedition kit for sub-zero temperatures then mummies will always perform well.

 Square sleeping bags are particular popular for one reason – and that’s the sheer amount of space they provide as well as versitility.
 This style isn’t so close to your body, you just have more space to wriggle about and if needs be can be used as blankets and throws.